carternorton11/startup/README.md

 ## Zach Notes

 I was informed that we should both be keeping track of "things we learned" in the README.
 So this space is for the stuff I learn starting now.
 Notes from before are in my startup repository (deprecated).

+### Domain names

+Multiple IP addresses can point to the same domain name <br>
+Domain name is simply a text string that follows a naming convention and is listed in a domain name registry <br>
+Domain names have a root domain, and may have one or more possible subdomain prefixes. the subdomain is listed before the root domain in the domain name.
+The last part (like .com, .gov, .net, etc) is called the top level domain. <br>
+Use `whois` to find out more about the domain name. <br>
+DNS holds records for addreses and canonical names.
+(A and CNAME).
+An A record points from a domain name to an IP address.
+A CNAME record maps one domain name to another.